(Formerly UN 13260 D)

-UN 13,260 D is an easy and uneventful Class 1 summit located north of Coney Benchmark and accessed from Carson Pass, south of Lake City.
-We have sequenced Coney BM with UN 13,260 for a quick and easy dayhike across almost all tundra-covered terrain for an easy family mountain hike.
+UN 13,256 (Formerly UN 13,260 D) is an easy and uneventful Class 1 summit located north of Coney Benchmark and accessed from Carson Pass, south of Lake City.
+We have sequenced Coney BM with UN 13,256 for a quick and easy dayhike across almost all tundra-covered terrain for an easy family mountain hike.
 4WD is required to reach the Carson Pass trailhead.
+Lidar reduced elevation by 4 feet.

 Most of the 13er summits on the Pole Creek Mountain quad and the Finger Mesa quad can be most easily accessed from one of two trailheads, both off of County Road 3, south of Lake City and Lake San Cristobal.
 The first TH is Carson Pass at the head of Wager Gulch.
 This access requires 4WD with good clearance.
 The drive in is followed by walking the Colorado/Continental Divide Trail west.
 There is minor elevation gain and loss and no more than 4 miles of hiking/backpacking.
 The other trailhead is accessible to passenger cars, but requires more elevation gain (2,500 ft.) on foot.
 That access utilizes the Cataract Gulch Trail from near "Sherman."
 It's about a 4.5 mile hike/backpack up to Cataract Lake for a base camp.
 We used the Wager Gulch/Carson Pass access, hence our trip reports will be based on that as the start point.
 Peaks accessed in this manner include: Coney BM; UN13,260 D; Bent Peak; Carson Peak; "Tundra Top;" Cataract Peak; Half Peak; UN13,674(Quarter Peak); UN13,581; UN13,580 A; UN13,660; and Pole Creek Mtn.
 For information regarding the Cataract Gulch TH, you can find that by searching for that trailhead.
 We have never actually hiked that trail except in the vicinity of Cataract Lake.
 Our route descriptions for many of these peaks should be usable regardless of which TH you choose with the exception perhaps of Bent, Coney BM and UN 13,260 D.